tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Demonstrate the creation of a junction table in Postgres.

-* First, open [schema.sql](Activities/05-Ins_Data_Relationships/Solved/schema.sql) and paste in the queries to create and insert into the `children` and `parents` tables.
+* First, open the [schema.sql](Activities/05-Ins_Data_Relationships/Solved/schema.sql) and [seed.sql](Activities/05-Ins_Data_Relationships/Solved/seed.sql) files and paste in the queries to create and insert data into the `children` and `parents` tables, respectively.
 There are two separate tables:

   ![Images/modeling01.png](Images/modeling01.png)